 • Virtual Mental Health Assistants

-Marijuana, also known as cannabis, is one of the most widely used psychoactive substances globally.
-With shifting legal landscapes and changing attitudes toward its recreational and medicinal use, the discussion around marijuana spans a spectrum from its potential therapeutic benefits to concerns about misuse and addiction.
-In conclusion, the use and misuse of marijuana represent a multifaceted issue encompassing medical, social, legal, and public health dimensions.
-Striking a balance between individual freedom, public safety, and responsible use is at the heart of the on-going conversation surrounding marijuana, shaping policies and practices in societies around the world.
+Marijuana, or cannabis, is among the most widely used psychoactive substances globally.
+As legal frameworks and attitudes toward its recreational and medicinal use evolve, the conversation about marijuana ranges from its potential therapeutic benefits to concerns about misuse and addiction.
+In summary, the use and misuse of marijuana present a complex issue with medical, social, legal, and public health dimensions.
+Balancing individual freedom with public safety and responsible use is central to the ongoing debate, influencing policies and practices worldwide.

 • Therapeutic Uses